-Key points of our curriculum, including National History, the DELE, Focus Week, and STAMP
+Key points of our curriculum, including National History, Focus Week, and STAMP

 Focus Week (FW) excursions are week-long, teacher led adventures in which students explore concepts outside those covered in the classroom.
 Whether traveling to distant shores such as Greece, Paris, or Colonial American battlefields or enjoying a local excursion such as Spanish cooking or Salish Sea exploration, students have the opportunity to delve deeper into and forge a stronger understanding of a topic that can transform their lives.
 The lessons and the memories last a lifetime.

 Every 8th grade student at ICS participates in National History Day.
 Students learn firsthand the value of studying one subject in great depth.
 Impressive research and meticulous documentation becomes transformed into a dazzling display of skills mastery and learning.
 Award-winning ICS topics have included Henry VIII's court, the Lowell Mill Girls, the obscenity trial of Allen Ginsberg, the colonization of the Congo, the Tonkin Gulf Incident, and many others.
 Students learn the benefits of individual research and group participation.